LoufaSupreme/TopCellar/README.md

 - [x] Allow user to flag existing entries
 - [x] Allow user to change status of existing entries
 - [ ] Display warning before deleting entry
-- [x] Implement custom filtering of entries by adding tags (matching ANY criteria)
-- [x] Implement custom filtering (matching ALL criteria)
-- [x] Implement sorting of entries by at least one criteria.
 - [x] Display user friendly error message if any console error
 - [x] Display user friendly success message if task completed successfully
 - [ ] Display dollar value on entries